West_Lake

 • Ruan Gong Islet (阮公墩), constructed in 1800, is named after Ruan Yuan, who was the Governor of Zhejiang at the time.
 Currently, the islet is not open to visitors, as it serves as a natural reserve.

-Three major causeways divides the West Lake into five sections, which include:[52]
+Three major causeways divide the West Lake into five sections, which include:[52]

 • Su Causeway (苏堤) – Built in 1089 under the direction of Su Shi during his term as mayor, this causeway, along with six bridges to allow ferry passages, connects Quyuan on the north shore to Huagang on the south shore.
 It separates the West Inner Lake from the Outer West Lake.